-If you've been a long time reader, you know we love our dips packed with flavor.
+If you've been a long time reader, you know we have many dip recipes that are easy and delicious.
 Whether it's a classic like hummus and baba ganoush or something more adventurous such as spinach artichoke dip or muhammara, we are always ready to enjoy some tasty dips with chips or cracker.
 This roasted garlic dip is another favorite that's so easy to make and the flavor is out of this world!

 About this recipe

 This roasted garlic dip is packed with so much flavor, yet it's so easy to make.
 The only cooking involved is roasting the garlic which is pretty simple and easy to do.
 Roasted garlic has a sweeter flavor compared to raw garlic and it adds a lot of flavor to this dip.

 This garlic dip is made with a combination of sour cream and mayonnaise, which makes it lighter and healthier.